microsoft/TypeScript-Handbook/pages/Enums.md

 ```

-Body of an enum consists of zero or more enum members.
-Enum members have numeric value associated with them and can be either constant or computed.
+The body of an enum consists of zero or more enum members.
+Enum members have numeric value associated with them and can be either *constant* or *computed*.
-Enum member is considered constant if:
+An enum member is considered constant if:
-    - it does not have initializer and previous enum member was constant.
+    * It does not have an initializer and the preceding enum member was constant.
-      In this case value of current enum member will be value of previous enum member plus one.
+      In this case the value of the current enum member will be the value of the preceding enum member plus one.
-      One exception from this rule is first element on an enum, if it does not have initializer is it assigned value `0`.
+      One exception to this rule is the first element on an enum.
+      If it does not have initializer it is assigned value `0`.
-    - enum member is initialized with constant enum expression.
+    * The enum member is initialized with a constant enum expression.
-      Constant enum expression is a subset of TypeScript expressions that can be fully evaluated in compile time.
+      A constant enum expression is a subset of TypeScript expressions that can be fully evaluated in compile time.
-      Expression is a constant enum expression if it is either:
+      Expression is constant enum expression if it is either:
-        - numeric literal
+        * numeric literal
-        - reference to previosly defined constant enum member (it can be defined in different enum).
+        * reference to previosly defined constant enum member (it can be defined in different enum).
           If member is defined in the same enum it can be referenced using unqualified name.
-        - parenthesized constant enum expression
+        * parenthesized constant enum expression
-        - `+`, `-`, `~` unary operators applied to constant enum expression
+        * `+`, `-`, `~` unary operators applied to constant enum expression
-        - `+`, `-`, `*`, `/`, `%`, `<<`, `>>`, `>>>`, `&`, `|`, `^` binary operators with constant enum expressions as operands
+        * `+`, `-`, `*`, `/`, `%`, `<<`, `>>`, `>>>`, `&`, `|`, `^` binary operators with constant enum expressions as operands
       It is a compile time error for constant enum expressions to be evaluated to `NaN` or `Infinity`.

 In all other cases enum member is considered computed.

 ```TypeScript